 Wilson, however, remained in the business behind the scenes.
 He moved into screenwriting, doing numerous uncredited rewrites (like the highly respected Carrie Fisher of Star Wars) for projects supervised by producer Steve Tisch (who produced Risky Business and Forrest Gump), Penny Marshall, and actress Sharon Stone.
 After teaching screenwriting at the college level, Roger Wilson forged a career in real estate development, which he still pursues today.

-Be sure to check out the “Music of Roger Wilson and Thunder Alley” YouTube Playlist that features the studio and video versions of all the songs from Thunder Alley with Roger Wilson and Leif Garrett, along with music by Gary O (and 38 Special), Frankie Miller (and Nazareth), Surgical Steel and Shooting Star.
+A “Music of Roger Wilson and Thunder Alley” YouTube Playlist features the studio and video versions of all the songs from Thunder Alley with Roger Wilson and Leif Garrett, along with music by Gary O (and 38 Special), Frankie Miller (and Nazareth), Surgical Steel and Shooting Star.
 The playlist also includes the trailers and full films for Second Time Lucky and Thunder Alley.
-And there’s my off-the-rails thesis paper on Roger’s career, overflowing with photos and trivia, “Sex, Balbrick, and Rock ’n’ Roll: The Music of Actor Roger Wilson,” on Medium.